 Like with cloning to a new URL, if both domains have an SSL certificate before the swap/push, the system doesn’t need to check for HTTP/HTTPS URLs and use a simpler compound regex.

-Also for staging, ensure that the routing (none/root/www) on the staging website is the same on the live site before you make the push.
+Also, for staging, ensure that the routing (none/root/www) on the staging website is the same as on the live site before you make the push.